Home Articles The Future of Designing Home

 • Pop-up charging stations for kitchen countertops: These handy devices, designed for the modern, tech-infused home, offer a solution to device charging that is as sleek as it is practical.
 Situated directly on your countertop, they’re there when you need them and hidden when you don’t.
 They are perfect for keeping your devices charged and ready, whether you’re whipping up a meal, helping kids with homework, or simply enjoying a morning coffee.

 • 3D Printed Homes: Rapid advances in 3D printing technology mean that soon, we may be able to design and ‘print’ our homes.
 This not only cuts down construction time and costs but also allows for innovative, customized designs.
+Companies like ICON have already demonstrated that 3D-printed houses can be built in a fraction of the time required by traditional methods.

 • Virtual Reality (VR) Design: Before committing to a particular design, homeowners can take a virtual tour of their future homes, experimenting with different layouts, furnishings, and color schemes.